×

 When we asked people living in Ecuador what life is like and how people spend their time, they said:

 "Salinas is a really nice place.
 Is like being in Guayaquil, but with a beach nearby, You will find supermarkets, banks, schools, hospitals and many more things than other ecuadorian beach.
-And a big plus is that is near Guayaquil (the biggest city in Ecuador and main commercial city of the country)," wrote a member in Salinas.
+And a big plus is that is near Guayaquil (the biggest city in Ecuador and main commercial city of the country)," wrote one member in Salinas.

 View More Answers